shimekit-adam/alx-pre_course/README.md

-this is my first readme updated
+this is my readme updated